 We've asked our friends Robbie Ferri, an ultra-distance cyclist and spin instructor, to answer that question for you:

 It’s a challenging question to answer as it depends on the individual.
 In this article, I want to tell you the Pros and Cons of each so you can make the right decision for yourself.

 What is a Turbo Trainer?

-A Turbo Trainer is an attachment for a bicycle that lets you use it while stationary.
-They are commonly seen in many home gyms, used by cycling professionals before they race to warm up on, and often used in bike shops for bike fitting.
-When using a turbo trainer, you will require your own bike to use it with.
+A turbo trainer is an attachment for a bicycle that lets you use it while stationary.
+They are commonly seen in many home gyms, used by cycling professionals to warm up, and often used in bike shops for bike fitting.
+When using a turbo trainer, you will need your own bike.

 What is an Exercise bike?